Agriculture

 • The increasing consumer awareness about its health benefits has increased the demand for pomegranates in India.

-• The decline in the productivity of high-value crops like apples due to climate change and water scarcity has forced the growers to shift to alternative crops like pomegranate.
+• The decline in the productivity of high-value crops like apples due to climate change and water scarcity has forced growers to shift to alternative crops like pomegranate.

 What are the Agro-Climatic Requirements for Pomegranate Cultivation in India?